bitrise-io/devcenter/_articles/en/team-management/organizations/setting-up-auth0-sso-for-bitrise.md

        }
 5. Click **Save changes**.

-SAML SSO is now set up on your Bitrise Organization.
+SAML SSO is now set up on your Bitrise Workspace.

 ## What’s next?

-Learn how you can [log into your Org now that SAML SSO is set up](/team-management/organizations/saml-sso-in-organizations/#logging-in-via-saml-sso-with-a-bitrise-account).
+Learn how you can [log into your Workspacenow that SAML SSO is set up](/team-management/organizations/saml-sso-in-organizations/#logging-in-via-saml-sso-with-a-bitrise-account).

-You might wan to [check out Org member’s SAML SSO statuses](/team-management/organizations/saml-sso-in-organizations/#checking-saml-sso-statuses-on-bitrise) once the connection is up.
+You might wan to [check out Workspace member’s SAML SSO statuses](/team-management/organizations/saml-sso-in-organizations/#checking-saml-sso-statuses-on-bitrise) once the connection is up.

-You might want to [enforce SAML SSO login to the Org](/team-management/organizations/saml-sso-in-organizations/#enforcing-saml-sso-on-an-organization) once all Org members have authorized their SAML SSO connection to the Org.
+You might want to [enforce SAML SSO login to the Org](/team-management/organizations/saml-sso-in-organizations/#enforcing-saml-sso-on-an-organization) once all Workspace members have authorized their SAML SSO connection to the Org.

 Disabling SAML SSO is very simple - [learn how.](/team-management/organizations/saml-sso-in-organizations/#disabling-an-organizations-saml-sso)

-{% include message_box.html type="note" title="SAML SSO on Bitrise" content=" If you'd like to learn more about SAML SSO on Bitrise, check out our [SAML SSO in organizations](/team-management/organizations/saml-sso-in-organizations/) guide."%}
+{% include message_box.html type="note" title="SAML SSO on Bitrise" content=" If you'd like to learn more about SAML SSO on Bitrise, check out our [SAML SSO in Workspaces](/team-management/organizations/saml-sso-in-organizations/) guide."%}